 In 1973 he was elected Honorary Member of the STA, the Society of Typographic Arts of Chicago:

-For the cover of the Creative Communicator magazine, realised in 1973 (inspired by a cover for the HELITEX fabric sample book, Milan, same year):
+For his design of the Creative Communicator magazine cover, realised in 1973 (inspired by a cover for the HELITEX fabric sample book, Milan, same year):

-he received in 1974 the certificate of excellence “for distinguished achievement in the communicating arts” within ‘Chicago-74’.
-This was the 7th Annual Exhibition of Midwest Communicating Arts at the Hancock Building Center.
-It was sponsored jointly by typographers, art directors, advertisers, photographers, filmmakers and others in the communicating arts (the Society of Typographic Arts, the Graphic Arts Council of Chicago, the Chicago Society of Communicating Arts, the Chicago Film Council, the Society of Photographers in Communication, and the Artists Guild of Chicago) and featured an “interdisciplinary approach” [from Graphis issue n° 180, 1976]:
+Grignani received in 1974 the Certificate of Excellence “for distinguished achievement in the communicating arts” within ‘Chicago-74’, the 7th Annual Exhibition of Midwest Communicating Arts held at the Hancock Building Center.
+Sponsored jointly by typographers, art directors, advertisers, photographers, filmmakers and others in the communicating arts (the Society of Typographic Arts, the Graphic Arts Council of Chicago, the Chicago Society of Communicating Arts, the Chicago Film Council, the Society of Photographers in Communication, and the Artists Guild of Chicago), the exhibition showcased an “interdisciplinary approach” [from Graphis issue n° 180, 1976]:

 [from ‘Linea Grafica’, n° 6, Nov.
 1965]